Demon

-Demons may or may not also be considered to be devils: minions of the Devil.
-In many traditions, demons are independent operators, with different demons causing different types of evils (destructive natural phenomena, specific diseases, etc.).
-In religions featuring a principal Devil (e.g. Satan) locked in an eternal struggle with God, demons are often also thought to be subordinates of the principal Devil.
+Demons may or may not be considered to be devils: minions of the Devil.
+In many traditions, demons are independent operators, with different demons causing different types of evils (destructive natural phenomena, specific diseases, etc.) in general, while devils appear more often as demons within a theologial framework; demons opposing the Divine principle.
 As lesser spirits doing the Devil's work, they have additional duties— causing humans to have sinful thoughts and tempting humans to commit sinful actions.

 The original Ancient Greek word daimōn (δαίμων) did not carry negative connotations, as it denotes a spirit or divine power.
 The Greek conception of a daimōn notably appears in the philosophical works of Plato, where it describes the divine inspiration of Socrates.
 In Christianity, morally ambivalent daimōn were replaced by demons, forces of evil only striving for corruption.
 Such demons are not the Greek intermediary spirits, but hostile entities, already known in Iranian beliefs.

-In Western occultism and Renaissance magic, which grew out of an amalgamation of Greco-Roman magic, Jewish Aggadah and Christian demonology, a demon is believed to be a spiritual entity that may be conjured and controlled.
+In Western esotericism and Renaissance magic, which grew out of an amalgamation of Greco-Roman magic, Jewish Aggadah, and Christian demonology, a demon is believed to be a spiritual entity that may be conjured and controlled.

-Belief in demons remains an important part of many modern religions and occultist traditions.
+Belief in demons remains an important part of many modern religions and occult traditions.
 Demons are still feared largely due to their alleged power to possess living creatures.
-In the contemporary Western occultist tradition (perhaps epitomized by the work of Aleister Crowley), a demon (such as Choronzon, which is Crowley's interpretation of the so-called "Demon of the Abyss") is a useful metaphor for certain inner psychological processes (inner demons), though some may also regard it as an objectively real phenomenon.
+In contemporary Western esoteric traditions, demons may be used as metaphors for inner psychological processes ("inner demons").